raspberrypilearning/xai-challenge-submit/en/step_2.md

 ### 7. Finalize: Get Ready for the Spotlight
 📌 **What's It About?**
 You're about to launch your masterpiece.
-It's like the grand premiere of your movie.
+It's like the grand premiere of a movie.
 📌 **Your Move**:
 Double-check everything.
 Make it look and feel awesome.
-Think about how you want to present your app and ML model, then fill out a 'model card' explaining your ML model.
+Think about how you want to present your app and ML model, and fill out a 'model card' explaining your ML model.
 Then, unveil it to the world by submitting to us!

 ---